 SECURE involvement from as many unit/organization members as possible.
 Share information in your solicitation effort about the most needed items as determined by San Diego Food Bank that are listed on the CHH-SFF Promotional Flier.
 Add your contact information or a personal note in the box at the bottom of the flier and distribute it with your door hangers or at grocery store solicitations.

 If you choose to go door to door to solicit donations, PROMOTE the campaign by distributing door hangers or bags to homes in your designated area on the date determined by your leaders.
 Add a label with your name and email address on the back of the door hangers or attach a copy of the Promotional Flier with your contact info so you can be contacted in case a bag of food is missed or if the donor wishes more information about your unit/organization.
 If you choose to place barrels for collections, determine the best locations to assure success (your school, church, unit/organization meeting place, other local businesses).
-Attach a Promotional Flier to the barrel with information about the campaign and types of food needed.
+Attach a Promotional Flier or Barrel Poster (San Diego or North County) to your collection barrel with information about the campaign and types of food needed.

-REPORT participant service hours and pounds of food collected on the Community Helping Hands/Scouting for Food Reporting website to help us track progress toward our 2017 goal of 100,000 pounds of food collected throughout San Diego County.
+REPORT participant service hours and pounds of food collected on the Community Helping Hands/Scouting for Food Reporting website to help us track progress toward our 2018 goal of 60,000 pounds.